 “It seems not … no, not really.
-You see, without getting too technical, most of what we call monomers are used to make plastics, such as ethylene and propylene, and these are derived from fossil hydrocarbons.
-This results in one of the commonly used plastics being biodegradable.”
+You see, without getting too technical, it’s mostly what we call monomers, such as ethylene and propylene, that are used to make plastics, and these are derived from fossil hydrocarbons.
+This results in none of the commonly used plastics being biodegradable.”

 Katie asked, “What can we do to prevent further devastation to marine life?”

 “Support our organisation.
-We are intent on bringing about change through education, lobbying of politicians, and campaigning.
-We’re also considering the tracking of plastics, many of which lead a signature, origin if you will.”
+We are intent on bringing about change through education, lobbying of politicians and campaigning.
+We’re also considering the tracking of plastics, many of which leave a signature, an origin if you will.”

-Kim thoughtfully asked, “And what will happen to those who dump plastics into our oceans?”
+Kim thought for a moment and then asked, “And what will happen to those who dump plastics into our oceans?”

-The audience clapped and dispersed for refreshments which Katie and Kim helped make with other volunteers.
-As they made the hot water they discretely chatted about the day’s events in more depth and Katie was horrified.
+The audience clapped and then dispersed for refreshments, which Katie and Kim helped to serve with other volunteers.
+As they filled the tea urn, they chatted discretely about the day’s events in more depth.
+Katie was horrified.

 “Kim, why don’t you stay at my place tonight?”

 “No, I’ll be okay.
-It was just a bit of shock, that’s all.
-I didn’t know Ian too well, we just had the odd conversation, and he sent the odd photo on social media.
-I’ll be all right, honestly.”
+It was just a bit of a shock, that’s all.
+I didn’t know Ian too well; we just had the odd conversation, and he sent the odd photo on social media.
+I’ll be alright, honestly.”